ABOUT THIS COURSE

 - Focused on identifying the demands of the grades A and A* and providing strategies and materials to help teachers prepare students effectively

 - A detailed look at the different demands of assessment and questions across the components and papers, linked to the challenges student aiming for higher grades face

-- Take away approaches to addressing the briefs for students’ recording and composing work
+- Take away approaches to aim for full marks in students’ non-examined assessment work

 |WHO SHOULD ATTEND?||